-Everyone agrees that Google is the biggest search engine in the world, and it looks like the things won’t change in the near future.
-And Google dominates the search engine market for a simple reason: its search results are accurate most of the time, being tailored to the searchers’ specific needs.
+Everyone agrees that Google is the biggest search engine in the world, and it looks like things won’t change in the near future.
+And Google dominates the search engine market for a simple, but solid reason: its search results are accurate most of the time, being tailored to the searchers’ specific needs.

-Nevertheless, since more and more websites are being launched on the internet on a daily basis, Google has to deal with an increasing amount of new data, so it will offer more and more results for a particular topic.
-This gives us (the searchers) the possibility to have access to more search results, but the reality is that having too many choices can be troubling.
+Nevertheless, since over 100,000 new websites are being launched each day, Google has to deal with an increasing amount of new data, offering more and more results for a particular topic.
+This gives us access to more information, but having too many choices can be troubling.

 This will display a list with the “surfing” images that are stored in Google’s database.

 We have gotten quite a few “surfing” pictures, but not all of them have the blue color that we are interested in.
 Fortunately, Google allows us to search for images that have a predominant color.

 Click the “Search tools” button from the top menu, and then choose the desired color.

 Take a look at the picture below; you will see that Google displays all sorts of surfing-related images that have a predominant blue color now.